How to Cook Pasta Super Fast (Without a Microwave)

 1. Take a small pot (about 1 1/2 quart-sized)

-5. Stir occasionally to make sure that all of the pasta is submerged.
+6. Stir occasionally to keep the pasta submerged.

-(Of course, for more servings, just increase the pot size and the pasta accordingly :-).)
+For more servings, just increase the pot size, pasta, and water amount accordingly.

 Voila!